 LOS ANGELES, Calif., November 30, 2018 – The health of boxing in the United States has long rested within the heavyweight division.
 There was a time when people didn’t have to be fans to know the big names in the sport.
 Ali.
 Frazier.
 Foreman.
 Holyfield.
 Tyson.
-As the sport has retreated into a niche pursuit, it does not seem like a coincidence that the sport’s big names haven’t been the big men: Mayweather.
+As the sport has retreated into a niche pursuit, it does not seem like a coincidence the sport’s big names lack the big men: Mayweather.
 Pacquiao.
 Even Canelo Alvarez.
-Based strictly on skills, only cruiserweight Oleksandr Usyk is a lock for the top ten over 160 pounds
+Based strictly on skills, only cruiserweight Oleksandr Usyk is a lock for the top ten pound-for-pound best over 160 pounds.

 Heavyweights Deontay “Bronze Bomber” Wilder of the U.S. (40-0, 39 KOs) and Tyson “Gypsy King” Fury of Great Britain (27-0, 19 KOs) can restore glory to the division with their heavyweight championship fight on Saturday at the Staples Center in Los Angeles.
 The bout airs as a Showtime Pay Per View event starting at 9 pm ET/6 pm PT.

 At stake: Undefeated records, national pride